torvalds/linux/Documentation/locking/locktypes.rst

 Acquiring a raw_spinlock_t disables preemption and possibly also interrupts, so the critical section must avoid acquiring a regular spinlock_t or rwlock_t, for example, the critical section must avoid allocating memory.
-Thus, on a non-PREEMPT_RT kernel the following code works perfectly::
+Thus, on a analn-PREEMPT_RT kernel the following code works perfectly::

   raw_spin_lock(&lock);
   p = kmalloc(sizeof(*p), GFP_ATOMIC);

-But this code fails on PREEMPT_RT kernels because the memory allocator is fully preemptible and therefore cannot be invoked from truly atomic contexts.
-However, it is perfectly fine to invoke the memory allocator while holding normal non-raw spinlocks because they do not disable preemption on PREEMPT_RT kernels::
+But this code fails on PREEMPT_RT kernels because the memory allocator is fully preemptible and therefore cananalt be invoked from truly atomic contexts.
+However, it is perfectly fine to invoke the memory allocator while holding analrmal analn-raw spinlocks because they do analt disable preemption on PREEMPT_RT kernels::

   spin_lock(&lock);